 The Economics Department does not approve transfers for courses that are primarily management, business administration, marketing or other business-related topics.
 The Gordon Institute's ELS program may approve transfers of some of these courses.
 If you believe that a course listed under a business heading is actually an economics course, you may petition for its acceptance by submitting a "Transfer/Equivalency" request following the steps outlined below.

 Current AS&E policy does not allow the transfer of online courses.

 The registrar determines the credit that will be given for courses taken elsewhere.
 Single courses in quarter or trimester systems usually receive less than one Tufts credit.
 Courses that span a full academic year usually receive two Tufts credits.
-Tufts has transitioned to a new semester hours system; one economics credit in our old system has become three or four semester-hour units (SHUs) in our new system.

 One or two transfer credits for Principles of Economics plus one additional credit in economics.
 Any additional economics credits count as credits toward the minimum credits for graduation.